stunn4/securitynotes/README.md

 # securitynotes

-Just a place to put notes.
+Just a place where to put notes.